sd5969/Overdrive/README.md

 #  Overdrive

 Overdrive is an iOS Transmission client.
 This project started when I was unable to find an iOS Transmission client that allows the user to change the media directory of a torrent's content.
+I have never built an iOS app before.

 Main goals for this project:
 * Ability to change media directory for torrent